cncf-tags/green-reviews-tooling/docs/proposals/proposal-003-report.md

 The Green Reviews pipeline collects the metrics values for the pipeline run so they can be stored.

-**Note:** 2 options are presented for comparision.
+**Note:** 2 options are presented for comparison.
 The proposal will be updated once an option has been selected.

 #### Query Prometheus